 A Record Plat is a plan drawing prepared by a licensed land surveyor that depicts an approved subdivision or assemblage of land and associated easements or restrictions.
 Once approved, plats are recorded in the Land Records of Montgomery County.
 Record Plats must be recorded before any new lots can be sold and building permits released.

 Compliance with the Montgomery County Forest Conservation Law (Chapter 22A), in the form of an approved Forest Conservation Plan or determination of Forest Conservation Plan Exemption, is required in order to obtain approval of a Record Plat.
 Any required Forest Conservation Easements must be established prior to recordation of the plat.

 Record Plats do not go to DRC.

-Record Plats are typically approved by the Planning Board on the consent agenda.
+Record Plats are typically approved by the Planning Board.

 Complete the following steps:

 - Fill out an online application.
 Enter basic plan information, such as applicant name and property address, found on the traditional application form.

 - ePlans: After applying, log into ePlans and upload documents and drawings. ePlans will generate emails to applicants prompting when to pay fees, what revisions are requested, when Development Review Committee and Planning Board dates are scheduled, when to upload or download documents, etc.